annaworks/annaworks.github.io/README.md

 # annawca.github.io

-Purpose
+Project Purpose
 =======
 Responsive Portfolio Website Design for Anna, Web Developer and Programmer from Vancouver, BC, Canada.
-Coded by Anna, Aug 2016.
+Coded by Anna, August 2016.

-### Tools Used
+### Tools and Skills Used
-HTML5/CSS3, Bootstrap
+HTML5/CSS3, Bootstrap, Adobe Photoshop, jQuery, implement packages from other creators

 ### Improvements for next version
 * Use Less or Sass to make CSS concise